NathanDuran/Switchboard-Corpus/README.md

 - num_utterances = Total number of utterance in the full corpus.
 - max_utterance_len = Number of words in the longest utterance in the corpus.
-- max_dialogues_len = Number of utterances in the longest dialogue in the corpus
+- max_dialogues_len = Number of utterances in the longest dialogue in the corpus.
-- word_freq = Dictionary with keys = words and values = frequencies
+- word_freq = Dictionary with {word : frequency} pairs.
-- vocabulary = Full vocabulary - Gluon NLP [Vocabulary](http://gluon-nlp.mxnet.io/api/modules/vocab.html#gluonnlp.Vocab)
+- vocabulary = Full vocabulary - Gluon NLP [Vocabulary.](http://gluon-nlp.mxnet.io/api/modules/vocab.html#gluonnlp.Vocab)
 - vocabulary_size = Number of words in the vocabulary.
-- label_freq = Dictionary with keys = dialogue act labels and values = frequencies
+- label_freq = Dictionary with {dialogue act label : frequency} pairs.
-- labels = Full labels - Gluon NLP [Vocabulary](http://gluon-nlp.mxnet.io/api/modules/vocab.html#gluonnlp.Vocab)
+- labels = Full labels - Gluon NLP [Vocabulary.](http://gluon-nlp.mxnet.io/api/modules/vocab.html#gluonnlp.Vocab)
 - num_labels = Number of labels used from the Switchboard data.

 Each data set also has;
-- *setname*_num_dialogues = Number of dialogues in the set
+- *setname*_num_dialogues = Number of dialogues in the set.
-- *setname*_max_dialogues_len = Length of the longest dialogue in the set
+- *setname*_max_dialogues_len = Length of the longest dialogue in the set.

+# TODO
+- Make get/process data script